First off – I’m so happy I switched. I was definitely worth the transition.

 But now that I’ve been using HostGator for several years (and setup several websites using WordPress) – I’ve got a full pros and cons list of using HostGator that would’ve been useful to know before signing up.

 So let’s dive into my HostGator review.
-They aren’t the best fit for everyone, but here’s what I’ve liked/disliked.
+They aren’t the best fit for everyone, but here’s what I’ve liked/disliked as a customer.
 If you want other options, be sure to check out Conclusion.

 Pros of HostGator Shared Web Hosting